boostercloud/booster/docs/README.md

 ### 3. Event handlers

-In event-driven architectures we have different parts of our application that react to events.
-In the case of Booster, we have the entities (in charge of reducing the events), and the _event handlers_.
-These are classes decorated with the `@EventHandler` decorator which can be defined as reactive side effect of the registration of a certain event, that can be used to execute some business logic or register other events related to the handler.
+As expected with event-driven architectures, multiple parts of our application react to events.
+In the case of Booster, we have entities (in charge of reducing the events) and event handlers.
+These last ones are classes decorated with the @EventHandler decorator.
+Every time a new instance of a given event is registered, the handle method of this class is triggered.
+This method can contain any business logic defined by the user or it can also register new events.

 An event handler would look like this: